-MAJOR APPLIANCES
+CHAPTER 5: MAJOR APPLIANCES

-RESIDENTIAL REFRIGERATOR
+RESIDENTIAL REFRIGERATOR:

-Some coaches contain the optional 110 volt style residential refrigerator (Figure 5-1), which is powered from an outside source or from the unit's generator or inverter, which uses a 12 volt battery power supply.
+The motorhome contains the standard 120 volt residential refrigerator (Figure 5-1), which is powered from an outside source or from the unit's generator or inverter, which uses a 12 volt battery power supply.
 This unit operates as most home refrigerators do.
 NOTE: While traveling, the refrigerator will be powered by the inverter.
 For further operating and maintenance instructions, refer to the operating booklet found in the Owner's Information Package.
 NOTE: While traveling, the 12 V battery is charged by the engine alternator.
 The inverter must be ON for the residential electric refrigerator to operate, if not connected to shore power, or if the generator is not running.

-Figure 5-1: Optional Residential Refrigerator

-ICE MAKER
+ICE MAKER:

-Your ice maker (Figure 5-2), is equipped with an automatic shut off.
+The ice maker (Figure 5-2), is equipped with an automatic shut off.
 As ice is made, the ice cubes will fill the storage tray, raising the shutoff arm to the OFF position.
 Do not force the wire shut off arm up or down.

 - To turn ON the icemaker, lower the wire shutoff arm. - To turn OFF the icemaker, lift the wire shutoff arm to the OFF position (arm up) until it clicks.
 NOTE: The icemaker must have RV antifreeze cycled through it for proper winterization.